 Dr Jamie Dow

-My research is mainly in Ancient Philosophy, but also extends into related areas in Applied Ethics.
+My research is mainly rooted in Ancient Philosophy, but also extends into related areas in Applied Ethics, especially those concerned with Leadership, Influence, Persuasion, and the Emotions.
 My undergraduate teaching specialises mainly in Leadership, Business, Computing, and Media Ethics.
 At postgraduate level, I am involved in PhD supervision (in Ancient Philosophy and Applied Ethics), and I regularly teach on the Centre's online MA in Applied and Professional Ethics, as well as on Masters programmes in the Business School.

 Prior to coming to Leeds, I studied for my doctorate ("The role of Emotion-Arousal in Aristotle's Rhetoric", 2008) at the University of St Andrews, following an MPhil in Philosophy at King's College London.
 Before that, I worked in business, in production and purchasing management with Courtaulds Textiles, and then as a management consultant with Pricewaterhouse Coopers.
 Prior to that, I completed my undergraduate degree in Classics at Balliol College, Oxford.